Pungyeon/custom-tags-article/README.md

 }
 ```

 In the above function, we have created a function which accepts an `interface{}` value (in other words, this can be *any* value).
-We use the `reflect.ValueOf` function, to retrieve our `reflect.Value`.
+Working with the `interface{}` type in Go, is a little underwhelming.
+It has no methods nor fields and there is generally very little which you can actually do with an `interface{}` other than type asserting.
+So, we would therefore like some more information on what this `interface{}` value actually contains.
+For this we use the `reflect.ValueOf`.
+This retrieves a `reflect.Value`, which contains all the metadata and methods we need to work with:

 ```go
 type Value struct {